|Course info for the distance learning|

 You can find here:

 |16.2.2021||Preparation of the course for the academic year 2020/2021.|

 Lab credit and the course test are completely independent.

 Each lab will hold one assignment (possibly broken down into several steps).
 The assignments are incremental, which means that your code and knowledge obtained when solving one assignment may be required for the subsequent assignment(s).
 The individual assignemnts lead to the final home assignment.
 To receive a credit for the labs, you need to complete all the individual assignments from all labs and sucessfuly present the final home assignment to your lab teacher.

 Under regular circumstances, the individual lab assignments are solved during the labs.
 If one fails to complete the assignment during the labs or misses the class altogether, the assignment should be finished at home.
-In any case, the assignments has to be uploaded to Study Group Roster (a SIS module) before midnight of the day when the next lab starts.
+In any case, the assignments has to be uploaded to ReCodEx before midnight of the day when the next lab starts.

-The course exam will take the form of a short written test followed by a programming task for Arduino in a lab.
+The course exam will take the form of a written test.
 The terms will be announced before the summer exam period in Student Information System as well.

 If you have any questions or suggestions related to the lectures, please contact the teachers.

 The presented schedule is only informational.
 Teaching time for a matter may vary slightly depending on the student's grasp.

 |6.4.2021||Memory - addressing, data, alignment, allocation||CS-03-MEM.pptx|